 If you are looking for some tips and strategies to retain nurses in your hospitals then this blog is for you.

-Read on to get some insights on nurse retention strategies.
+Read on to get some insights on improving nurse retention.
 But before that let’s understand what is nurse retention and what causes nurses turnover.

 While choosing the hospitals, along with doctors, patients also consider the availability of an optimum number of nurses.
 And if hospitals fail to retain nurses, then there would be less number of nursing staff, and that will affect the patient-to-nurse ratio and quality of care.